 IRS Issues New Strategic Plan – See What They Actually Want

-The recently issued a strategic plan that broadly describes how it intends to use the 10-year, $80 billion addition to its budget.
+The IRS recently issued a strategic plan that broadly describes how it intends to use the 10-year, $80 billion addition to its budget.
 Major items include helping taxpayers answer questions about their returns and, of course, increased audits for “the rich.”

 That the agency wants to “[d]ramatically improve services to help taxpayers meet their obligations and receive the tax incentives for which they are eligible” is a good thing.
 The Taxpayer Advocate’s office has flagged IRS customer service as a “serious problem” that predates the most recent excuse for bad service, the COVID-19 pandemic.